Home

 figure

-Figure B: Step 1 and 2, for the column at x=3.
-All other column can also be processed independently
+Figure B: Steps 1 and 2, for the column at x=3.
+All other columns can also be processed independently

 figure

-Figure C: Step 3 and 4, for the row at y=3.
-All other row can also be processed independently
+Figure C: Steps 3 and 4, for the row at y=3.
+All other rows can also be processed independently

 The output will also be something that looks like a Bitmap, but each value represents a distance instead of a color.
 So to avoid confusion, I’ll create a IntBuffer2d type to hold the output.